outpostHQ/numl/README.md

 # NUDE Elements

 Smallest UI Framework based on Custom Elements that lets you create gorgeous web interfaces without writing CSS.
-Instead of predefined CSS, NUDE can generate CSS you need what makes it more customizable than similar Atomic CSS approach.
+Instead of predefined CSS, NUDE can generate CSS you need right in runtime what makes it more customizable than similar Atomic CSS approach.
 Also, it has a simple newbie-friendly syntax.

 **UNDER RAPID DEVELOPMENT, API is subject to change**